 Your one persona should be the type of searcher that will help your website the most.
 This may be in the form of sales, website usage, or newsletter sign-ups.
 The focus should be whatever is the primary purpose of your website.

-For this article, I’m going to show you how to use all these tools together minus the last one — Google Ads.
+I will show you how to use all these tools together for this article minus the last one — Google Ads.
 Mainly because you can use the other four tools for free when getting started.
-However, in my opinion, Google Ads is the superior option because it gives you solid data on real searches.
+However, in my opinion, Google Ads is the superior option because it gives you reliable data on actual searches.

 You can’t get better than that!
 I recommend checking out this article from Search Engine Land if you want to learn more.